gagath/prometheus-hdparm-exporter/README.md

 The server will reply for any URL, not only `/metrics`.
 This is because this is the only thing the server do and there is no point in parsing the query url to match it.

+The server will run `lsblk` and `hdparm -C` on every request.
+This may DDoS your machine if an attacker spams the server.
+Always make sure to allow access to this HTTP server only for authorized users.

 ## License